-The artwork displayed at Memorial is not just for decoration.
+The artwork displayed at CHI Memorial is not just for decoration.
 It is for healing.
 Art communicates humanity and deity; it softens the environment.
 When people view works of art that inspire positive memories or experiences, their feelings of hope and remembered joy stimulate their immune systems.
 Studies have shown that patients who view nature or artwork recover faster.

-At Memorial Hospital
+At CHI Memorial Hospital Chattanooga

-At Memorial Hospital Hixson
+At CHI Memorial Hospital Hixson

-A statue of Saint Francis of Assisi is the focal point of the new garden near the Visitor Entrance and the Chapel.
+A statue of Saint Francis of Assisi is the focal point of the garden near the Visitor Entrance and the Chapel.

-Music at Memorial
+Music at CHI Memorial

 Soothing music played by a sensitive musician has been shown to relax the body and mind, allowing more favorable responses to medical treatment and enhancing the work of the immune system.
-At Memorial, musicians provide a therapy service.
+At CHI Memorial, musicians provide a therapy service.
 They are trained to be responsive and unobtrusive while providing beneficial music to individual patients or to visitors and staff in halls and waiting areas.